 Plus, they’re far less likely to have children at any age than the generations before them.
 As a result, they’re generally less worried about buying a house and settling down.

-The top 5 ways to appeal to millennials
+The top 5 ways to appeal to millennial renters

 We’ve established how and why millennials dominate the rental market.
 Now it’s time to explore how you, as a property owner, manager, or developer, can capitalize on that and appeal to your millennial customer base.

-Here are the top five ways to appeal to millennials:
+Here are the top five ways to appeal to millennial renters:

 - Accept digital payments